AllenSWDB/allenswdb.github.io/databook/physiology/ophys/BCI/BCI-stimuli.md

 # BCI Stimuli

-Each experimental session consisted of five distinct epochs: pre-spontaneous, pre-photostimulation, BCI, post-spontaneous, and post-photostimulation.
-All epochs involved fluorescence recordings from the same set of neurons in head-fixed mice.
+Each experimental session consisted of 3 epoch types: spontaneous, photostimulation, and BCI.
+The spontaneous and photostimulation epochs were repeated 2 times - once before and once after the BCI task to allow for comparison of neural activity and functional connectivity before and after learning.

 ## Spontaneous Activity

-In the spontaneous epochs, mice were recorded without any instructed behavior.
+In the spontaneous epochs (spont and spont_post), mice were recorded without any instructed behavior.
+No visual stimuli or mean luminance screen was presented (unlike other datasets such as the Visual Coding, Visual Behavior, or V1 Deep Dive datasets).

-During the pre-spontaneous epoch, we identified a single “conditioned neuron” (CN) that would later control the BCI task.
-The spontaneous activity of the CN was used to calibrate the mapping between CN activity and lickport speed in the BCI.
-(Unlike the spontaneous activity used in Visual Coding, Visual Behavior or V1 Deep Dive datasets, there was no mean luminance presented during this epoch)
+The pre-BCI spontaneous epoch served two purposes during the experiment:
+1. **Conditioned neuron (CN) selection** - one neuron was identified based on high activity modulation and weak pre-trial tuning
+2.  **BCI calibration** - the spontaneous fluorescence of the CN sets the lower (F_L = median) and upper (F_U = maximum) thresholds used to control the lickport during the BCI task.

+The post-BCI spontaneous epoch provides a matched baseline to measure changes in neural activity following learning.

 ## Photostimulation

-In the photostimulation epochs, a single neuron was targeted per at 600 ms time intervals.
-Target order was randomized, cycling through 50–100 neurons in the field of view, with each neuron stimulated for approximately 20 times (trials).
-The pre-photostimulation epoch provided a baseline connectivity map before learning, while the post-photostimulation epoch was used to assess changes in connectivity following the BCI task.
+Holographic two-photon photostimulation was used to optogenetically activate individual neurons in each trial.
+In this variant of the task, 1 neuron was stimulated per trial, 50-100 neurons were stimulated in total in the FOV, each neuron was stimulated ~20 trials in randomized order.
+The same stimulation order from the pre-BCI photostimulation epoch was repeated for the post-BCI photostimulation epoch for direct comparison.

+**Note** The laser stimulation creates a light artifact that activates GCaMP.
+Neural activity responses during the stimulation period should be excluded from analysis.

 ## BCI Task

-In the BCI task, mice controlled the position of a motorized lickport using the activity of the CN.
-At the start of each trial, the lickport began in the “far” position, 7 mm from the mouse.
+In the BCI task, mice controlled the movement of a motorized lickport using the real-time fluorescence of the conditioned neuron (CN).
+The raw fluorescence of the CN is converted to a voltage (0-3.3V) that drives the step frequency of the lickport motor.
+The mapping is linear between two thresholds calibrated from the spontaneous epoch:

-Increases in CN fluorescence moved the lickport toward the mouse at a speed proportional to CN activity.
-Mice had 10 seconds to bring the lickport into the “close” position to obtain a water reward.
-Failure to reach the close position within the time limit resulted in the lickport retracting to the far position.
+**F_L** (lower threshold): median CN fluorescence during spontaneous activity **F_U** (upper threshold): maximum CN fluorescence during spontaneous activity

+Activity below F_L produces no movement.
+Activity above F_U drives the lickport at maximum speed.

+**Trial structure:**
+1. Lickport starts 7mm away from the mouse's mouth
+2. An auditory cue signals trial start
+3. The mouse has 10s to move the lickport to the reward position (6mm of travel) by increasing CN activity
+4. If successful (hit), water reward is delivered
+5. Next trial starts after CN activity drops below F_L for ≥ 200 ms followed by a 2s delay
+6. On failure (miss): lickport retracts and a new trial begins

 ![BCI_schematic](/resources/BCI_schematic.png)

-Following the BCI task, additional spontaneous and photostimulation epochs were performed to measure changes in both network activity and functional connectivity after learning.